paddysrepairs/paddys-repairs-osticket/README.md

 <br />
 <h2>Help Topics Added</h2>
 </p>
-I wanted to have a healthy variety of issues to choose from if a client were to reach out for assistance using the platform.
+I wanted to have a little variety of issues to choose from if a client were to reach out for assistance using the platform.
 The topics I included in the ticketing system are listed below:
 </p>
 <img width="1920" height="1080" alt="Help_Topics_Paddy&#39;s_Repairs" src="https://github.com/user-attachments/assets/ce160d3e-e2ad-4c02-87c4-556649dca080" />
 </p>
 <br />
 <h2>Working Ticket Cycle Example 1 "Prof Oaks Business Critical Network Issue"</h2>
 </p>
-The first ticket example I "worked" was pretending that Prof Oak of the Kanto region had a "Business Critical" network outage at the lab... with a very silly and straight foward fix to the issue!
+The first ticket example I "worked" was pretending that Prof Oak of the Kanto region had a "Business Critical" network outage at the lab... with a straight forward fix to the issue!
 </p>
 <img width="1920" height="1080" alt="Shot_1" src="https://github.com/user-attachments/assets/d060ae33-698e-49a7-a460-58231895113b" />
 </p>